 Go" program.
 During this reporting period, the City did not complete any projects under the "Pay As You Go" program.
+In the next reporting period, Valley Road drainage improvements project is scheduled to be completed.

-The City has а street sweeper/vacuum truck which is utilized on an as-needed basis.
-Typically, this correlates to quarterly use for the traveled roadwavs in the Citv of Chickasaw.
-The City also cleans the major roadways before and
+The City has a vacuum truck which is utilized on an as-needed basis.
+Typically, this correlates to quarterly use for the traveled roadways in the City of